Behind The Wish: Kristy-Lee Bosher

 It’s really hard to pick a favourite wish.
 Sometimes the simple wishes are the best wishes.
 And recently we granted a wish and it was captured in COVID times.
 It was a ZOOM home visit capture.

 This little boy was still going through treatment and he had a bald head.
-And I just remember trying to start the conversation, trying to get to know him a little bit more and I said to him ‘do you know why we are here?’ and he’s like ‘yes you’re from Make-A-Wish’.
+And I just remember trying to start the conversation, trying to get to know him a little bit more and I asked him, "Do you know why we are here?" and he’s like, "Yes, you’re from Make-A-Wish."
 I asked him if he knew much about Make-A-Wish and why he was granted a wish.

-And I just thought oh my Lord whatever this is going to be beautiful.
+And I just thought, oh my Lord, whatever this is, it's going to be beautiful.

 He had a really clear vision of what he wanted and it was to throw snowballs at his mum and dad.